shahinworkshop/hotel_beds_api/README.md

 For this application I used the Hexagonal architecture and Symfony 6.2 with PHP 8.1 I try to implement CQRS and DDD.

-But due to the extent of the project, because I wanted it to have a correct and usable structure, it was not completed completely at this specific time when I was also involved in the company's work.
-I hope that what has been delivered so far has an acceptable structure.

 # How to run